-On February 18, 2014, the Planning & Natural Resources Committee (PNR) confirmed the issuance of a Request for Letters of Interest (RLOI) to solicit proposals for a potential partnership to rehabilitate and maintain the Hawthorn Historic Complex (HHC).
+On February 18, 2014, the Planning and Natural Resources Committee (PNR) confirmed the issuance of a Request for Letters of Interest (RLOI) to solicit proposals for a potential partnership to rehabilitate and maintain the Hawthorn Historic Complex (HHC).
 On April 3, 2014, an RLOI was released and on June 20, 2014, four proposals were received.
 One proposal was deemed nonresponsive and removed from further consideration.
 Interviews were conducted with the remaining three proposers.
 Following the interviews, one proposer withdrew.
 Of the two remaining, the proposal from Richard and Ann Crevelt for reuse of the site as a private residence was deemed to best meet the goals of the RLOI and the HHC partnership project, the requirements of the conservation easement that affects the entire HHC, and the overall intent of the Woods Family for transferring the property to the Midpeninsula Regional Open Space District (District).
-Although the second proposal by Yvonne Tryce for a nature center is not recommended for the HHC partnership, this proposal does merit further consideration as part of the larger Public Access Plan that will be prepared for the Hawthorn Property.
-These findings and recommendations are included as part of this report for PNR review and confirmation.
+Although the second proposal by the Friends of Historic Hawthorns Ranch (Friends Group) for a nature center is not recommended for the HHC partnership, this proposal does merit further consideration as part of the overall Public Access Plan that will be prepared for the Hawthorn Property in the future.
+These findings and recommendations were reviewed and confirmed by the PNR on March 10, 2015.